4th October, 1582

 Read: Biography of Oladosu Twins

-Death at Brighton, England, of Samuel Horsley, bishop of St. Asaph, a diocese in Wales.
+On this day in Christian History, Samuel Horsley dies in Brighton, England.
+In his lifetime, he was the bishop of St. Asaph, a diocese in Wales.
 He had written scientific works as well as defending fundamental Christian teachings.

 Death of John Hunt, missionary to the Fiji Islands, who faced tremendous opposition at the start, but at his death was so beloved his converts pleaded with God to take a number of them rather than him.

-Catherine Booth, English "mother of the Salvation Army," dies of cancer.
+On this day in Christian History, Catherine Booth, the English "mother of the Salvation Army," dies of cancer.
 Besides preaching as a Salvation Army minister, she persuaded her husband, William, to make women an integral part of Salvation Army leadership and work

 Post a Comment